jcdesousa/react-first-app/Readme.md

 This app called "Catch of the Day is an real-time app for a trendy seafood market where price and quantity available are variable and can change at a moment's notice.

-This is application is from a great course called [React For Beginners](https://reactforbeginners.com/) by Wes Bos.
+This application is from a great course called [React For Beginners](https://reactforbeginners.com/) by Wes Bos.
 Please have a look at his training courses [here](http://wesbos.com/courses/).

 ## **Setup**